WebAssembly/design/Rationale.md

   languages like C/C++ are only semantically meaningful for memory accesses since arithmetic get widened to `i32` or `i64`.
 Avoiding them at least for MVP makes it easier to implement a WebAssembly VM.
-* Other types (such as `f16`, `f80`, `i128`) aren't widely supported by existing
-  hardware and can be supported by runtime libraries if developers wish to use them.
+* Other types (such as `f16`, `i128`) aren't widely supported by existing hardware and can be supported by runtime libraries if developers wish to use them.
+Hardware support is sometimes uneven, e.g. some support load/store of `f16` only whereas other hardware also supports scalar arithmetic on `f16`, and yet other hardware only supports SIMD arithmetic on `f16`.
 They can be added to WebAssembly later without compromising MVP.
 * More complex object types aren't semantically useful for MVP.
 They may become useful to support other languages, especially when considering [garbage collection](GC.md).